Cleo Fields Corruption Perception Index F (33%)

 Jackie Maloney- Ethics score F (33%)

-As a judicial candidate Jackie Maloney received $29,400 campaign contributions from 44 attorneys who may appear before her if elected.
+As a judicial candidate Jackie Maloney received $29,400 campaign contributions from 44 attorneys who practice in her district.
 Ms. Maloney received $2500 from 5 attorneys and $1,000 from 5 attorneys. $500 was issued by 14 attorneys.

 Jerry Smith Ethics score F (33%)